OlgaKt/git_assignment/README.md

 # Git Assignment - <OlgaKt>

 a.
 What is an issue?
+Issues can be created in a repository to discuss new ideas and track work.

 b.
 What is a pull request?
+Pull request shows the changes you made to a branch in a repository.
+Then these changes can be reviewed and discussed with collaborators.

 c.
 How do I open up a pull request?
 d.
 Give me a step by step guide on how to add someone to your repository.
 e.
 What is the difference between git and GitHub?